Dragonfoxing/unity-helpers/README.md

 **About**

-This project is my attempt at getting my common Unity files for 2D work and prototyping up in a place where people can actually grab them.
-Please remember to delete the .gitignore if you <code>git clone</code> this repo.
+This project was an attempt to extract helper functions I commonly wrote for Unity into its own repository.

-**Wiki**
+I no longer use Unity for various reasons, so it is not maintained, it may no longer work as expected, and there is no documentation for it.
+Cloner beware.

-I have one for this project.
-It is here (not complete): http://wiki.dragonfox.digital/doku.php?id=unity:dragonfoxing.unitycsharp
+If you do dare to use this, download this as a zip and remember to nuke the .gitignore from this project if present.